raenpayne/part-time-salaries/README.md

 # Features
 This tool will take your full time salary and decreased number of hours and do the math for you to calculate what the new part time salary should be.

 For example, say your employee's salary is $68,000.33 per year and they've reduced their hours to 34/week.
 Sure, you can do the math manually but this is the perfect job for a computer.
+Please see example of terminal output below.

 ![part time salary terminal output](https://github.com/raenpayne/part-time-salaries/blob/master/ptsalary%20preview.png)